 When you are injured or have been exposed to a disease on the job, you should get immediate emergency medical care if applicable.
 Any emergency care provider is fine.
 However, Idaho does have laws in place that require you to use an employer’s designated medical care provider for ongoing treatment.

 The insurance company for your employer will either accept or deny the claim.
-If the claim is denied, you can appeal through a formal hearing with the Industrial Commision.
-You may also want to talk with an attorney at this point.
+If the claim is denied, you can appeal through a formal hearing with the Idaho Industrial Commission.
+You may also want to talk with an attorney.

 Workers’ compensation laws as well as the way that claims are administered by carriers can be very complex.
 Having an experienced team on your side can make a significant difference in the way your case is handled.
 Workers’ compensation claims can be tricky and take a lot of time proving you are eligible for benefits.
 This causes frustration and places a burden on financial resources that you may not be able to afford.